Providing Proof of Vaccination

 All individuals living in the State of Michigan who are 16 and older are now eligible to receive vaccinations.

-There are also several area pharmacies providing vaccines, including some giving the J&J version.
+There are also several area pharmacies providing vaccines and booster shots.

 Frequently Asked Questions